-The UNAIDS 2016-2021 Strategy is operationalized by the UBRAF.
-Reporting on the UBRAF focuses on the core budget approved by the UNAIDS PCB, but also captures the role of non-core resources at a higher level of abstraction to reflect more fully the role the United Nations system plays in the global AIDS response.
-Figure 1 shows the broad nature of the funding mobilized and managed by the United Nations system for the response to end the AIDS epidemic, including the Joint Programme's UBRAF which represents 13% of total United Nations funds.
-Much of these non-core resources are heavily earmarked; for example, the resources that the United Nations Development Programme (UNDP) receives as interim Principal Recipient of Global Fund grants to support the implementation of Global Fund grants in challenging operating environments.
-The majority of non-core resources of the World Bank are an estimated percentage of the concessional loans and grants provided through the International Development Association and the International Bank for Reconstruction and Development for the achievement of broader development goals that are supportive of the AIDS response.
+The UNAIDS Strategy is operationalized by the Unified Budget, Results and Accountability Framework (UBRAF).
+Reporting on the UBRAF focuses on the core budget approved by the UNAIDS Board, but also captures the role of non-core resources (at a higher level of abstraction) to reflect more fully the role the UN system plays in the global AIDS response.
+Figure 1 shows the broad nature of the funding mobilized and managed by the UN system for the response to end AIDS, including the Joint Programme's UBRAF which represents 13% of total UN funds.
+Much of these non-core resources are heavily earmarked, for example the resources that the United Nations Development Programme (UNDP) receives as interim Principal Recipient of Global Fund grants to support the implementation of Global Fund grants in challenging operating environments.
+The majority of non-core resources of the World Bank are an estimated percentage of the concessional loans and grants provided through the International Development Association (IDA) and the International Bank for Reconstruction and Development (IBRD) for the achievement of broader development goals that are supportive of the AIDS response.
 Core UBRAF resources are a critical source of flexible unearmarked financing for Cosponsors, which complement Cosponsor organizational resources in strengthening their HIV capacity to deliver on their Joint Programme functions.
-The Joint

-Programme's integrated and joined-up approach resonates strongly with the 2030 Agenda and United Nations Secretary-General António Guterres' United Nations reform agenda.
-The fulfilment of the 2030 Agenda-its 17 goals and commitment to leave no one behind-will rely on enhancing integration and mainstreaming delivered through unprecedented collaboration among global partners across sectors.
-As the United Nations Economic and Social Council (ECOSOC) emphasized, the Joint Programme model was as relevant to progress across the Millennium Development Goals as it is to the 2030 Agenda, particularly as an example of "enhanced strategic coherence, coordination, resultsbased focus, inclusive governance and country-level impact."
-(2)
+The Joint Programme's integrated and joined-up approach resonates strongly with the 2030 Agenda and UN Secretary-General António Guterres' UN reform agenda.
+The fulfilment of Agenda 2030-its 17 goals and commitment to leave no one behind-will rely on enhancing integration and mainstreaming delivered through unprecedented collaboration among global partners across sectors.
+As the UN Economic and Social Council (ECOSOC) emphasized, the Joint Programme model was as relevant to progress across the Millennium Development Goals as it is to Agenda 2030, particularly as an example of "enhanced strategic coherence, coordination, results-based focus, inclusive governance and country-level impact."